As a former, self-described “average pupil” who suffered from dyslexia and ADD, Dominic O’Brien didn’t let these conditions hold him back.

 - The Alphabet List

 These memory techniques can be applied in many ways.
-Beyond a general improvement in memory using mnemonics, these systems enable people to better:
+Beyond a general improvement in memory using mnemonics, these systems enable people to improve how they:

 Dominic O’Brien And The Rule Of Five